Complaining and Apologizing ESL Role-Plays, Activities, Games and Worksheets

 Complaint Cards

-ESL Complaining and Apologizing Activity - Speaking: Making Statements and Questions from Prompts, Role-Play, Communicative Practice - Pair Work - Intermediate (B1) - 30 minutes
+ESL Complaining and Apologizing Role-Play - Speaking Activity: Making Statements and Questions from Prompts, Communicative Practice - Pair Work - Intermediate (B1) - 20 minutes

 In this communicative making complaints speaking activity, students role-play making complaints, apologies and requests in different situations.
 In pairs, students look at their cards that each show a picture, a complaint and a request.
 Students then write who they are complaining to and where they are on the other side of each card, e.g. waitress, in a restaurant.
 Next, students hold their cards so that the picture is facing them and the side they have written on is facing their partner.
-Students then take it in turns to make a complaint to their partner who looks at who and where they are on the card and apologizes appropriately.
+Students then take turns making a complaint to their partner who looks at who and where they are on the card and apologizes appropriately.
 The other student then makes a request and their partner gives a suitable reply.
-When the students have finished, they exchange cards and repeat the process.
+Afterwards, students exchange cards, repeat the process and then move on to the next cards.
 Finally, pairs role-play the complaints to the class.

 Complaint Cards Preview